benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 #### Console Window
 Selecting "Console Based" will cause a *Command Prompt* window to appear each time you run the *Time Stamper* program.
 If you are interested in running the *Time Stamper* program in "debug" mode to view any terminal output, then this option is for you.<br />

 Selecting "Window Based" will suppress the *Command Prompt* window when the *Time Stamper* program is run.
+This is the option that was selected for all *Windows* builds of the *Time Stamper* program on the [official *Time Stamper* releases page](https://github.com/benfertig/timestamper/releases/).

 #### Icon
 You can provide a .ico file here to set the *Time Stamper* executable's icon.
 A pregenerated icon can be found under: